petersem/posterr/README.md

 Visit the [wiki](https://github.com/petersem/posterr/wiki/Known-Issues) for more information on known issues.

 ## Features
- - Uses the latest 'Plex Agent' data (as recommended by Plex).
+ - Uses the latest 'Plex Agent' data (will work without tv themes for other agents).
  - Now Screening: Shows and movies from Plex.
  - Playing: Music from Plex.
  - On-demand: Random on-demand titles from multiple specified Plex libraries.
  - Coming Soon: Shows in Sonarr that are releasing in a given number of days (or Season premieres).
  - Coming Soon: Movies in Radarr that are releasing in a given number of days.
  - Option to play TV themes (available for most shows)
- - Option to play a random MP3 of your choice for movies (add your own MP3 files)
+ - Option to play Movie themes if present, or a random MP3 of your choice for movies (add your own MP3 files)
  - Setup page (dark theme)
  - Built in Node JS, and packaged as a Docker image. (included image health check)
  - Now Screening / Playing displays a progress bar (green for direct play and red for transcoding)